aadit1011/Feature-Engineering/Encoding Categorical Data/One-Hot_Encoding/readme.md

 | Green | 0   | 1     | 0    |
 | Blue  | 0   | 0     | 1    |

-This technique is widely used to handle categorical data that has no ordinal relationship.
+This technique is widely used to handle categorical data with no ordinal relationship.

 ---